gvamero/Hewalex2Mqtt/README.md

 Provides read and write access on mqtt topics.
 A typical use case is integration of hewalex solar pumps and/or heat pumps in Home Automation (HA) software.
-This script is based on a domotics plugin.
-So if you use domotics a ready made plugin is available at: xx
+This script is based on a domoticz plugin.
+So if you use domoticz a ready made plugin is available at: https://github.com/mvdklip/Domoticz-Hewalex

 ## Hardware Prerequisites